CloudRail/cloudrail-si-node-sdk/examples/unified-cloud-storage/README.md

 ## Prerequisites

 You need to have node.js installed ([get it from here](http://nodejs.org/)) and need to have developer credentials for the services you want to use.
 Instructions on how they can be acquired can be found on our [Unified Cloud Storage API site](https://cloudrail.com/integrations/interfaces/CloudStorage;platformId=Nodejs;serviceIds=Box%2CDropbox%2CEgnyte%2CGoogleDrive%2COneDrive%2COneDriveBusiness).
-You also need a CloudRail API key that you can [get fro free here](https://cloudrail.com/signup).
+You also need a CloudRail API key that you can [get here](https://cloudrail.com/signup).

 Install the cloudrail-si node.js SDK by navigating to the project folder in a terminal and executing the command